 Supply Chain Integration-Value Alignment Matrix

-At a very high level, the Supply Chain Integration-Value Alignment Matrix is used in the context of business, supply chain management.
+At a very high level, the Supply Chain Integration-Value Alignment Matrix is used in the context of business, supply chain, strategy.

 Supply Chain Integration-Value Alignment Matrix quadrant descriptions, including examples